 As particle fluids jam they try to release energy through various mechanisms such as crack formation.
 An important additional mechanism is known as ‘shear banding; in which the flow spontaneously separates into two regions which flow at very different speeds.
 During film formation (e.g paint drying) instabilities can lead to defects in the coating which are highly undesirable.
-Understanding the microscopic origin of these instabilities has important implications for the design of industrial products.
+Understanding the origin of shear banding has enabled us to describe the conditions under which such behaviour is expected.

 We are also investigating granular fluids in which small particles move randomly due to vibrations imposed on the system.
 This enables us to track the motion of every particle in a way that is difficult in large systems of colloidal particles.
 This complementary approach is being developed to understand dynamics of particles in a concentrated fluid.